 I tried a lot of recipes to figure out how to make this (because it is $7 per 4 ounces to buy!!) and finally found one that works well.
-This recipe from Gnolls.org is the best one I’ve found, and this is probably by new favorite food!
+This recipe from Gnolls.org is the best one I’ve found, and is probably my new favorite food!
 The recipe below is a slight adjustment from his, but check out his great tutorial.

-If you haven’t tried Gravlax before, I highly recommend making this recipe.
+If you haven’t tried gravlax before, I highly recommend making this recipe.
 It is absolutely wonderful by itself, or on cucumber slices, or with cream cheese, or many other ways!

 Gravlax Salmon Recipe